 But with a mobile app, you’ll first need to download the app from the right app marketplace.
 You also need to ensure that it is compatible with your mobile device.

-Then whatever content that is in the app is on your device.
+Then whatever content is in the app is on your device.

 With a mobile responsive website, your content is available to mobile users worldwide.
-The mobile user can access your content without any hassle.
+The mobile user can access your content with no hassle.

-But with a mobile app, you need a version that is compatible with your mobile device.
+But with a mobile app, you need a version compatible with your mobile device.

 New versions of mobile devices are churning out daily.

 You must keep pushing upgrades to your app marketplace.
 Then have your users download it from their app marketplace to their devices.